Sunday, June 27, 2010

 A: I hadn’t realised Tjeerd van Zanen was one of the composers of this.
 You wouldn’t know.
 The pop sensibilities are all there, yes, but as an alloy I’m not sure it’s any more than the sum of its parts.
 At least they slot together neatly enough.

 V: Somebody turn the lights on!
-Hind could pass herself off as an aborigine.
-(Those two points are not related.)
 Great performance, although as per 2007 I would have dropped the dancing tracksuits.

 16 Finland

-B: The chorus could be the start of a joke about New Zealanders (“Missä miehit ratsastaa / Siellä lampaat ei voi laiduntaa”).
+B: The chorus could be the start of a joke about New Zealanders (“Missä miehet ratsastaa / Siellä lampaat ei voi laiduntaa”).
 Huh!
 Hah!

-A: Almost as theatrical as Lordi.
-Equally as camp in its way, even as a piece of music.
-The addition of the Finnish sees it come across as the apotheosis of the country’s hard rock trilogy.
+A: This is almost as theatrical as Lordi, and equally camp in its way, even as a piece of music.
+The addition of the Finnish sees it come across as the apotheosis of the country’s hard-rock trilogy.
 There’s really nowhere left for them to go now along these lines.

 V: They would have qualified on those first four bars alone, wouldn’t they?
-Nevertheless, you can tell from the muted welcome it receives in the final that once there it won’t be going very far.
-One reason to be thankful for this kind of music in Eurovision though is that it allows us to ogle semi-naked men who aren’t covered in glitter or otherwise upstaging the lady folk for the amount of eyeshadow they’re wearing.
-Even if what we do get is the peculiarly hairless, alabaster form typical of so many Finnish men.
+You can nevertheless tell from the muted welcome they receive in the final that once there, they won’t be going very far.
+Still, it gives us another chance to ogle semi-naked men, even if it is the peculiarly hairless, alabaster example typical of so many Finnish men.

 17 Romania